 Coinstar is one of the top names in coin-counting machines.
-But you typically have to pay a fee for the service — and that fee can eat into your haul big time.
-That’s where Coinstar alternatives come in!
+But you typically have to pay a fee for the service, and that fee can eat into your haul big time.

 How to Find Coinstar Alternatives That Really Are Free

-If you’ve got kids like I do, the easiest and most accessible of all the free Coinstar alternatives is to use child labor.
-That is, get the kids to count their jars of loose change and roll them themselves!
+If you’ve got kids as I do, the easiest and most accessible of all the free Coinstar alternatives is to use child labor.
+That is, get the kids to count their jars of loose change and roll the coins themselves!

 None of the nation’s Big 4 banks — Bank of America, Chase, Citibank and Wells Fargo — nor the super-regional banks like PNC or CapitalOne offer free Coinstar alternatives any longer.

 So with all the uncertainty out there, your best bet is to find a local credit union or small community bank that will count your change for free.